HOME

 1. Why use GNU Emacs?

 As a professional email writer (lol), amateur blogger, and programmer my primary input/output to the computer is through text.
-Emacs provides me with a rock solid text editor that is able to stand out from the competition on the following five key points
+Emacs provides me with a solid text editor that has some standout features:

 1. Extensibility — a complete programming interface for enhancing my own user experience and automating repetitive tasks.